-A number of programs and resources that are aimed at helping children whose parents are incarcerated.
-They include Amachi, the Center for Children of Incarcerated Parents, and the Family and Corrections explained that it was her job to provide for her son and that she had been made to look bad in his eyes by having someone else buy the sneakers.
+A pastor told us that as a young man, he worked with people in jail and bought a pair of sneakers for an inmate he had grown attached to.
+Later, the inmate's mother approached and gently explained that it was her job to provide for her son and that she had been made to look bad in his eyes by having someone else buy the sneakers.
 She suggested that next time she be consulted and that he might even want to buy a gift and allow her to give it to her son.